 3. Lake Tekapo

 Amongst all of the New Zealand lakes and rivers, Lake Tekapo is one for those interested in sightseeing.
 Apart from the unparalleled beauty of the second largest lake of New Zealand, there are many sites around it that are worth a visit.
+Lake Tekapo, New Zealand is one of the best attractions to visit for tourists.
 If you have heard of the UNESCO Dark Sky Reserve, you would know that this lake is a part of it, and that stargazing here it an ultimate experience!